Imminence (band): Formation and EPs (2009-2013)

-The band was started in 2009 by Harald Barret, with singer Eddie Berg joining shortly after.
-They decided on the name Imminence in 2010.
-In 2012, Alex Arnoldsson and Peter Hanström joined the band.
+Barrett and Berg formed the band in 2009 and decided on the name Imminence in 2010.
+Arnoldsson and Hanström joined the band in 2012.

 In 2012, they released their debut EP, Born of Sirius, which was well received by fans and critics.
 That year, they were also selected to play at the Metaltown Festival, one of the largest music festivals in Sweden.

 In 2013, Imminence signed a contract with We Are Triumphant Records, a sub-label for the Chicago-based record company Victory Records, where they released their second EP, Return for Helios, along with the single "Wine & Water".
-In 2014, they released their debut album, I, which was accompanied by a series of music videos shot by singer Eddie Berg.